devnull-cz/c-prog-lang/modules/pointers.md

 printf("%d", *p);
 ```

-- the dereference is also used to write a value to the variable pointed:
+- the dereference is also used to write a value to the object the pointer
+  points to:

 ```C
 *p = 5;